bharadwajyarlagadda/korona/docs/guide.rst

 - ``type``
 - ``text`` (The text as in <a>{text}</a>)

-korona can build an anchor tag.
+Korona can build an anchor tag.

 .. code-block:: python